Let's Encrypt wildcard certificates

 published on Tuesday, August 21, 2018

 Earlier this year, Let's Encrypt gained the ability to issue wildcard certificates (*.domain.tld).
-I was anticipating this eagerly, as this removes the need to manually list my 92 subdomains and update the certificate every time a new subdomain is added.
+I was anticipating this eagerly, as this removes the need to manually list some 23 x 4 subdomains and update the certificate every time a new subdomain is added.

-The protocol used to issue wildcard certificates requires the user to proof its control over the domain by setting a TXT record on their DNS server. certbot, the EFF's official client, has several DNS authenticator plugins that facilitate this task for major DNS provider APIs.
-However, there was at first no such plugin for my webhosting provider, netcup, so I went and manually added the TXT records in the web interface the first time.
+The protocol used to issue wildcard certificates requires the user to prove their control over the domain by setting a TXT record on their DNS server. certbot, the EFF's official client, has several DNS authenticator plugins that facilitate this task for major DNS provider APIs.
+However, none for my webhosting provider, netcup.
+So I went and manually added the TXT records in the web interface the first time.

 netcup DNS authenticator

 When the expiry date approached, I decided it was finally time for automation.
 Much to my delight, I discovered that netcup had just recently released a DNS API, and that there was already a python wrapper called nc_dnsapi on PyPI.
-With these tools writing a certbot plugin became a breeze, and I was able to release the first version of the certbot-dns-netcup plugin on PyPI the next day.
+With these tools writing a certbot plugin became a breeze and I have published the resulting plugin as certbot-dns-netcup on PyPI so others can make use of it.

 In order to use it, you have to install it into the same environment as certbot itself.
 Note that if you're using certbot-auto, you're going to have a hard time.
 Personally, I use docker, as shown below.
 If you obtained certbot via the system package manager, it is as simple as:

 Next, create a configuration file with your API credentials.
 These can be created or found in the netcup CCP.
 The configuration file should look like this:

 Note that the certbot-dns-netcup: prefix is imposed by certbot for external plugins.